roodrigoc/z80computer-release/README.md

   KEYBOARD: PS/2 compatible

-  SOUND: Mono, compatible with GI AY3-891x
+  SOUND: Mono, compatible with GI AY3-891x (the famous so-called 'PSG' used in MSX computers and others from the 80s)

   TIMER Interrupt: Fixed, 300 Hz